FMMT666/launchpad.py/README.md

 The latest fixes (4/2017) were tested with v1.9.3 (via pip from Python 2.7.13) and Windows 10 (x64).
 That seems to work fine again...

-It does not work with Python 3.
+As of 2/2018, launchpad.py comes with experimental Python 3 support.
+Tested, so far:

+  - Windows 10, Python 3.6.4, PyGame 1.9.3 (via pip), MK2 Pad
+  - ...

-Launchpad.py was tested under
+Previously, launchpad.py was tested under

   - Linux, 32 bit, 64 bit
   - Windows XP, 32 bit